BYU-ODH/yvideo-client/YVideo-Project-Structure.md

 # TODO

+#### Behaviors for Each Role
+	Students
+		* Watch videos
+	TAs
+		* Manage:
+			- Edit collections (Settings & Permissions: They can't add TAs)
+			- Create (only links)
+		* CaptionAider
+		* Annotator
+	Professors
+		* TA Roles
+		* Add TA to collection
+	Lab Assistant
+		* Manage content in a collection
+		* Search content and add it to a collection
+		?
+Maybe create collection
+	Admin
+		* Everything

 ### v0.1
 1. Define the actions for the front end: How will people use this?
+What behaviors are MVP?

-	* #### Behaviors
+		MVP Behaviors
 		* Students
 			* Watch videos
 		* TAs
 			* Manage:
-				* Edit collections (Settings & Permissions: They can't add TAs)
+				- Edit collections (Settings & Permissions: They can't add TAs)
-				* Create (only links)
+				- Create (only links)
-			* CaptionAider
-			* Annotator
 		* Professors
 			* TA Roles
 			* Add TA to collection
 		* Lab Assistant
 			* Manage content in a collection
+			* Search content and add it to a collection
-			* ?
+			?
 Maybe create collection
-			* Search content and add it to a collection

 2. Rewrite the Player in 100% React using the react-player library
-3. Fix bugs in managing content, make sure professors mp4 files can be viewed correctly
+3. Fix bugs in managing content, Fix bugs in permissions, make sure professors mp4 files can be viewed correctly

-		* I think that managing content is fixed
+		* I think that managing collections is fixed

 ### v0.2
 1. Make sure all types of content can be viewed/edited properly